 Intune is a great solution whether you need to wholly manage company-owned devices with Mobile Device Management or you’re using a lighter touch to manage company information on personal devices with Mobile Application Management.

-Mobile Application Management is typically used for devices that are owned by your employees, like personal phones or laptops.
+Mobile Application Management is typically used for devices that aren't owned by your employees, like personal phones or laptops.